Tiny Living Apartments

 When is Boudhanath busiest?

 Tibetan New Year (Losar, typically February) and the autumn festival sequence in October-November.
-Stupa view apartments book out 3-4 months in advance for those windows.
+Stupa-view apartments book out 3-4 months in advance for those windows.
+Rainy summer (June-August) is the calmest.

 How far is Boudhanath from the airport?

-15-20 minutes by taxi.
-Boudhanath is the closest of the heritage cores to Tribhuvan International — practical if you're landing late or leaving early.
+3.8 km / 15-20 minutes by taxi.
+Boudhanath is the closest of the heritage cores to Tribhuvan International Airport — practical if you're landing late or leaving early.

 Nearby Neighbourhoods in Kathmandu